 301 terabits per second (new record) on existing infrastructure

-In the average American home, the download speed averages out to 242 Mbs, which is considered pretty decent on the Internet.
+In the average American home, the download speed averages 242 Mbs and is considered a pretty decent internet connection.

-But researchers at Aston University in the UK recently managed to catch 1,2 million times that rhythm using a simple fiber optics.
+But researchers at Aston University in the UK recently managed to catch 1,2 million times that rate using a simple fiber optic cable.
 This is a new record for certain wavelength bands.

-The international team achieved rhythm of data of 301 terabits, or 301.000.000 megabits per second, accessing new wavelength bands that are not normally accessible on existing optical fibers.
+The international team achieved a data transfer rate of 301 terabits, or 301.000.000 megabits per second, gaining access to new wavelength bands that are not normally accessible on existing optical fibers.
 According an Aston University publication, you can think of these different wavelength bands as different colors of light emitted through a standard wire.

 Commercially available fiber optic cabling uses what are known as C and L bands to transmit data.

-However, by building a device called an optical processor, the they could access the unused E and S bands.
+However, by building a device called an optical processor, researchers could access the unused E and S bands.

 "In recent years Aston University has developed optical amplifiers that operate in the E band, which is next to the C band in the electromagnetic spectrum, but is about three times wider," said Ian Phillips, creator of the optical processor.